Great Rides logo

 • close to two Great Rides – Waikato River Trails & Great Lake Trails

-A Rotorua must-do, Whakarewarea Forest is just ten minutes’ drive from town, but riders can also bike there via Te Ara Ahi, the flat and pleasant cycle path that also forms part of the Forest Loop.
+A Rotorua must-do, Whakarewarewa Forest is just ten minutes’ drive from town, but riders can also bike there via Te Ara Ahi, the flat and pleasant cycle path that also forms part of the Forest Loop.

 The Forest Loop can be started at multiple entry points, but it’s recommended to start at Te Pūtake o Tawa carpark, on the road to Tikitapu, or the MTB hub at Waipa State Mill Road where services include cafes, bike rental, wash down stations, showers and even a beer garden with hot tubs.